FTSRG-ReteLab/justintime-vcs-ci-lab/README.md

 This is a sample application for the verification laboratory.

+## Modification by Tamás Deme

+This header above is the first example of my awesome markdown skills. **This sentence implies that I even know how to make things bold!** Finally, as a _third_ example I'll link [my own profile](https://github.com/tomzorz) here.

 ## Overview

 The application represents a simple train controller system with the following three components.